decentralized-identity/keri/contributing.md

 tracked on GitHub by the Maintainers to signal the current status of each section.

+Early in the development of code or specifications, work can be done in so-called EXPERIMENTAL mode, meaning that chairs may push commits without discussion to arrive at a PROPOSED status for each segment and core components.
+After that, a more disciplined process can begin.

-The three stages of the lifecycle are:
+The three stages of this lifecycle are:
 * PROPOSED
 * REFINING
 * STABLE